mackenziekbrooks/dci102-f19-humanities-data/docs/Unit1/unit1_assignments.md

 **Due October 8, at 2:45pm**

 Specs:

-* 1 point for on time delivery
+* 1 point for on time delivery:
-	* on your website
+	* on your website.
+Submit URL in Canvas.
 	* 150+ words
 * 1 point for well structured documentation (headings, bullet points).
 * 1 point for screenshots, links, or other visual material.